 From among employees qualified for a posted job, who submit bids for the job, the Company will award the job to the most qualified employee; provided that, if, because two (2) or more bidders are equally qualified, application of such standard results in a choice of more than one (1) employee who might be awarded the job, the Company will award the job to the senior employee.
-If no employees qualified for the posted job, the Company may fill the posted job from any source.
+If no employees qualified for the posted job submit bids for the posted job, the Company may fill the posted job from any source.